AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

     https://copy.com/tA0l06zDrJNNDKVL
     Login/password: openjdk / openjdk123

-These images are also available via portable drives to be copied from to your local disk.
+VM images are available via portable drives to be copied from to your local disk.
 Load the images via ```File | Import Appliances...``` VirtualBox main menu.

 or
 <br/>